-Options Pros Cons 1 Same base rate for both 2-year- Simpler for all.
-Only one No additional funding old entitlements provider headcount required built into the provider e.g. the disadvantaged 2-year-old for all 2-year-olds.
-Hence base rate for entitlement and the working providers will submit one disadvantaged 2-year- parent 2-year-old entitlement. estimate and one actual olds. claim for all 2-year-olds.
+Options Pros Cons 1 Same base rate for both 2-year- old entitlements e.g. the disadvantaged 2-year-old entitlement and the working parent 2-year-old entitlement.
+Simpler for all.
+Only one provider headcount required for all 2-year-olds.
+Hence providers will submit one estimate and one actual claim for all 2-year-olds.
 No confusion over which headcount to add a child.
+No additional funding built into the provider base rate for disadvantaged 2-year- olds.
 2a) No deprivation supplement for any of the entitlements e.g. the disadvantaged 2-year-old entitlement, the working parent 2-year-old entitlement and the working parent under 2-year-old entitlement Simple to administer.
 Funding maximised through the base rates.
 No additional deprivation funding for children most in need.
 2b) Deprivation supplement for the disadvantaged 2-year-old entitlement only Additional deprivation funding for children most in need.
 Less funding passed through the base rate.
 Current IT system would require two separate provider headcounts hence greater administration burden for all.
 2c) Deprivation supplement for all the entitlements e.g. the disadvantaged 2-year-old entitlement, the working parent 2-year-old entitlement and the working parent under 2-year-old entitlement Funding formula would align with the 3- and 4-year-old entitlement as a deprivation supplement is mandatory for 3- and 4-year-olds.
 Less funding passed through the base rates.
 As the deprivation supplement is based on the income deprivation affecting children index (IDACI), funding may not be targeted at children most in need.